 You might feel uncomfortable about somebody taking the credit for your creative hard-work, but that shouldn’t be an issue as your goal is for your music to go viral.
 At this stage, the exposure is more valuable than the credit.

 So, if you really think about something creative and give a great pitch, you’ll be in good stead for your music being used.
 However, if they do want to take payment and their audience is precisely who you require, and their account has good views and comment numbers, then paying a little is often a worthwhile venture.
 But don’t just pay one and expect to blow up; you’re going to have to pay a handful of TikTokkers if you want your music to go viral.

 Drake, Lil Nas X and The Weeknd have all used this strategy, as they don’t have accounts on TikTok.

 This tip can be used with both strategies that we’ve mentioned here.
 For instance, if you get one big influencer to start the trend, you’re going to organically get some others that are going to carry on the trend for free.

-But you can also look through the followers of that big influencer and message them saying “I notice that this big influencer started this trend, why don’t you have a go?” – Encourage them to jump on the bandwagon too.
+But you can also look through the followers of that big influencer and message them saying “I noticed that this big influencer started this trend, why don’t you have a go?” – Encourage them to jump on the bandwagon too.
 If there’s followers and views to gain, it’s likely that they’ll consider it.